meanbee/magecert/basics.md

 Magento uses Object Oriented Programming (OOP) as its programming paradigm which consists of *classes*, *objects* and *methods*.
 It also uses the Model-View-Controller (MVC) design pattern.

 Magento makes use of an Event Driven Architecture (EDA).
-This is were components of the system or either producers or consumers of events.
+This is where components of the system are either producers or consumers of events.
 An EDA allows for loosely coupled, distributed software modules and is, by its nature, a reactionary system that performs actions based on stimuli.

 ### Design Patterns